NewSpring/Slingshot/README.md

 [Front End Docs](.docs/front-end.md)

+> There are currently stubs setup for testing out the payment workflow.
+Look at the [spec](.docs/payments.md) and the [file](modules/payments/server/stub-payments.js) for usage patterns

 #### Subscriptions and Customers

 Currently this application uses the Stripe payment SaaS to manage customers, charges, and subscriptions.
 It is also where we store the available plans that customers can purchase.